The Potato and yoghurt diet

 Similar diets

-The Potato and yoghurt diet is a variant of the potato diet.
-The diet can also be compared to several mono-diets/duo diets, where the focus is on eating one or two products.
+The Potato and Yoghurt Diet is a variant of the Potato Diet.
+The diet can also be compared to several mono diets and duo diets, where the focus is on eating one or two products.

 Allowed